gvSIGAssociation/gvnix/addon-dynamic-configuration/docs/td-addon-dynamic-configuration.rst

  * configuration file

-  * list: List all files managed by profile addon
-  * add: File to add to profile addon, no included by default
+  * add: File to add to configuration management
-  * delete: Remove a file from profile addon
-  * properties or info: Property values of a file

 * What happens if Roo changes some configuration file like persistence.xml or database.properties when this files are already managed by dynamic configuration ?

 References
 ==========